WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 6. DIY music wall

-Include kitchen items such as spatulas, plates, container caps, and more.
+Grab household items and a few percussive instruments to create a music wall.
+Use things like an old xylophone, bicycle wheel, spatulas, plates, and container caps.
 Fix them to the fence, and your kids will have their own musical sensory garden.

 DIYI garden musical wall featuring household items